 Project Context & Status

-Expressions of Change is a sabbatical research project by Klaas van Schelven.
+Expressions of Change was a sabbatical research project by Klaas van Schelven.

-The aim of the project is to improve the tools for constructing ever-changing computer programs by putting the changes themselves central in the programming experience.
-This is an ongoing project.
-Progress is documented on this site in two forms:
+The aim of the project was to improve the tools for constructing ever-changing computer programs by putting the changes themselves central in the programming experience.
+Progress was documented on this site in two forms:

 - Articles describing the progress of the project and its philosophical underpinnings.
 For example: a paper was recently accepted to the European Lisp Symposium

 - Demo (research) implementations.
 The first such demo is of an editor.